OpenNews/srccon/transcripts/SRCCON2017-newsroom-collaboration.md

+---
+layout: 2015_layout
+title: Session Transcripts
+subtitle: A live transcription team captured the SRCCON sessions that were most conducive to a written record—about half the sessions, in all.
+section: docs
+sub-section: interior
+background: remote
+---
-Greasing the wheels of inter-newsroom collaboration Session facilitator(s): Alan Palazzolo, Andre Natta Day & Time: Thursday, 4:45-6pm
+# Greasing the wheels of inter-newsroom collaboration

+### Session facilitator(s): Alan Palazzolo, Andre Natta

+### Day & Time: Thursday, 4:45-6pm

-Room: Johnson
+### Room: Johnson

 ALAN: Hey, everyone.
 I think we're going to get started.
 A few people joining us.
 And so you're in our newsroom collaboration session.
 There's another one if you need to talk about this and more next — yet tomorrow?